gabriellegall/chess_com_bi/models/doc.md

 Variance in the score between the previous and the current turn.
 {% enddocs %}

-{% docs median_score_playing_game_phase %}
-Window calculation repeating the median score from the username's perspective at the game_phase level.
-{% enddocs %}

 {% docs miss_category_playing %}
 If the move is an inaccuracy (from the perspective of username), classification of the type of miss is as follows : 'Mistake' < 'Blunder' < 'Massive Blunder'
 {% enddocs %}